bio-agents/bioagents-schema-docs/bioagentsschema_elements.rst

    "version", "Version information (typically a version number) of the software applicable to this bio.agents entry.", "xs:token (restriction)", "0 or more"
    "otherID", "A unique identifier of the software, typically assigned by an ID-assignment authority other than bio.agents.", "(see below)", "0 or more"
    "otherID->value", "Value of agent identifier.", "xs:token (restriction)", "1 only"
-   "otherID->type", "Type of agent identifier.", "enum (see `docs <http://bioagentsschema.readthedocs.io/en/latest/controlled_vocabularies.html#id-type>`__)", "0 or 1"
+   "otherID->type", "Type of agent identifier.", "enum (see `docs <http://bioagents-schema.readthedocs.io/en/latest/controlled_vocabularies.html#id-type>`__)", "0 or 1"
    "otherID->version", "Version information (typically a version number) of the software applicable to this identifier.", "xs:token (restriction)", "0 or 1"

 .. note::
    See the `Curators Guide <http://bioagents.readthedocs.io/en/latest/curators_guide.html#summary-group>`__.
-As of bioagentsSchema 3.0.0, the Summary group does not have a corresponding element/object in bioagentsSchema/bioagentsSchemaJ (the schema was flattened).
+As of bioagents schema 3.0.0, the Summary group does not have a corresponding element/object in bioagents schema/bioagents schemaJ (the schema was flattened).

 Function group